elastic/examples/kibana_nyc_restaurants/README.md

   #### Option 2: Process and load data using Python script

   The raw NYC Restaurants Inspection data is provided as a CSV file.
 For this example, we ingested the data into Elasticsearch using the Python Elasticsearch client.
-See [Scripts - Python](https://github.com/elastic/examples/tree/master/kibana_nyc_restaurants/Scripts%20-%20Python)
+See [Scripts-Python](https://github.com/elastic/examples/tree/master/kibana_nyc_restaurants/Scripts-Python)

   We are providing this option in case you want to modify how the data is processed before ingest.
-Follow the [ReadMe](https://github.com/elastic/examples/blob/master/kibana_nyc_restaurants/Scripts%20-%20Python/README.md) in the [Scripts - Python](https://github.com/elastic/examples/tree/master/kibana_nyc_restaurants/Scripts%20-%20Python) folder if you want to try this option.
+Follow the [ReadMe](https://github.com/elastic/examples/blob/master/kibana_nyc_restaurants/Scripts-Python/README.md) in the [Scripts-Python](https://github.com/elastic/examples/tree/master/kibana_nyc_restaurants/Scripts-Python) folder if you want to try this option.

   #### Check data availability
   Once the index is created using either of the above options, you can check to see if all the data is available in Elasticsearch.
 If all goes well, you should get a `count` response of approximately `473039` when you run the following command.